cloudflare/cloudflare-docs/content/warp-client/warp-modes.md

 ## WARP+

 While WARP is able to take advantage of the many Cloudflare data centers around the world to give you a more private and robust connection, WARP+ improves on that with intelligent routing.
 Leveraging the same technology that powers [Argo Smart Routing](https://www.cloudflare.com/products/argo-smart-routing/), WARP+ will route your traffic around congested Internet routes and improve overall end-to-end performance.
+WARP+ is currently only offered in our iOS and Android devices.

 ## WARP Unlimited